 - Comprehensive budget for requesting organization

-- A valid email address and contact phone number for person that can answer any questions with regard to RFF
+- A valid email address and phone number for application contact

-Decisions will be made by December 31 for the following year's discretionary funding program.
-Notification will be made by email early in the following calendar year.
-The Vice President and Executive Officer and the Executive Director are responsible for the interpretation and administration of the Foundation's grant program, and their decision is final.
+Decisions are made by December 31 for the following year's discretionary funding program.
+Notification is by email early in the following calendar year.
+The vice president and executive officer and the executive director are responsible for the interpretation and administration of the Foundation's grant program, and their decision is final.

-Norfolk Southern Foundation offers limited sponsorships for certain events in our territory that benefit or promote NS business and social interests.
+The Norfolk Southern Foundation offers limited sponsorships for certain events in our territory that benefit or promote Norfolk Southern’s business and social interests.
 Factors considered in sponsorship requests include relationships with charitable organizations, community impact, appropriateness of funding level, and timing of requests.
-When considering Norfolk Southern as potential sponsor for events, please remember that we sell no retail product and have limited interest in naming & exposure opportunities.
+When considering Norfolk Southern as a potential sponsor for events, note that we sell no retail product and have limited interest in naming and exposure opportunities.

-Norfolk Southern Foundation’s determination of what qualifies as a corporate sponsorship may differ from other businesses.
-Some events that are traditionally funded through corporate sponsorships are funded by Norfolk Southern Foundation through the general Grant Program.
-Please contact the Executive Director to inquire as to which funding program is appropriate for your request.
+The Foundation might differ from other businesses in its determination of what qualifies as a corporate sponsorship.
+Some events that traditionally are funded through corporate sponsorships are funded by the Foundation through the general Grant Program.
+Please contact the executive director to inquire about the appropriate funding program for your request.

-Although there is no formal deadline for corporate sponsorships, it is suggested that you discuss sponsorship requests well in advance of the event, as Norfolk Southern’s corporate budget is set one year prior.
+Although there is no formal deadline for corporate sponsorships, it is suggested that sponsorship requests be made as early as possible before the event.

-While you may submit sponsorship requests via email to the Executive Director (email@example.com) at any time, please note that hundreds of requests are submitted yearly.
-Those organizations making direct contact via phone or email, discussing potential requests beforehand, and submitting proposals early are more likely to be considered for funding.
-NS Foundation makes no guarantee of review for funding requests submitted by organizations not obtaining pre-approval by the Executive Director as outlined above.
-Please refer to Local Discretion Grant Guidelines
+Sponsorship requests may be submitted by email to the executive director (email@example.com) at any time.
+Organizations that make direct contact by phone or email, discuss potential requests beforehand, and submit proposals early are more likely to be considered for funding.
+The Foundation makes no guarantee to review requests submitted by organizations not obtaining pre-approval by the executive director as outlined above.
+Please refer to Corporate Sponsorship Guidelines for program details.

 LOCAL DISCRETION GRANT PROGRAM

-The Local Discretion Grant Program is a dedicated, Division-based small contributions program ($500 -$3,000) that helps promote community goodwill, diversity, and safety awareness at the local level.
-This program enables Norfolk Southern to enhance relationships with the communities in which our employees work and live, and allows local NS facilities and employees to take credit for good corporate citizenship.
-Local Discretion giving supplements rather than replaces the traditional funding programs of Norfolk Southern Foundation and enables Division representatives to personalize corporate contributions.
+The Local Discretion Grant Program is a dedicated small contributions program ($500 - $3,000) that promotes community goodwill, diversity, and safety awareness at the local level in each of Norfolk Southern’s 11 operating divisions.
+This program enables Norfolk Southern to enhance relationships with the communities in which our employees work and live and allows local railroad facilities and employees to share in corporate citizenship.
+Local Discretion giving supplements rather than replaces the traditional funding programs of the Foundation and enables division representatives to personalize corporate contributions.

-All qualifying organizations interested in obtaining local discretion grant funding should make contact with those local ns employees with whom they have professional affiliations or connections.
-NSF encourages local division representatives to give back to those organizations they with whom they have working relationships and partnerships.
-As such, NSF does not provide contact numbers for local division representatives. .
+Qualifying organizations interested in obtaining Local Discretion Grant funding should make contact with local Norfolk Southern employees with whom they have professional affiliations or connections.
+The Foundation encourages local division representatives to give back to organizations with which they have working relationships and partnerships.
+As such, the Foundation does not provide contact numbers for local division representatives.
 Please refer to Local Discretion Grant Guidelines for program details.